 - ½ cup pitted medjool dates (6 dates)

-- 2 cups of cashews (soaked for 3 hours)
+- 2 cups of cashews (soaked for a minimum of 3 hours)

 - 7-9 pitted medjool dates